Falmer Stadium: In use

 On 2 January 2012, Brighton & Hove Albion submitted an application to Brighton and Hove City council to increase the stadium capacity by a further 8,000 seats as well as to add additional corporate boxes, new television facilities and a luxury suite.
 This was granted unanimously by Brighton & Hove City Council's planning committee on 25 April 2012.
 The stadium was expanded to 27,250 by the start of the 2012–13 season, 27,750 by December 2012 and stood at 30,750 by the end of the 2012–13 season.

 Ellen White and Abby Erceg compete for the ball in the women's international friendly between England and New Zealand, at Falmer in 2019.

 A new record attendance was set on 15 December 2012 when 26,684 saw Brighton draw 0–0 with Nottingham Forest.
 This record attendance was broken on 26 January 2013, when 27,113 attended a 3–2 defeat against Arsenal in the fourth round of the FA Cup Less than two months later and the record was broken again; this time 28,499 people watched Brighton beat Crystal Palace 3–0 on 17 March 2013.
 This record was broken once again on 4 May 2013, on the last league game of the season against Wolverhampton Wanderers, 30,003 attended the game.
 This figure was beaten on 25 January 2015, when Arsenal visited in the FA Cup fourth round to once again win 3–2, in front of an attendance of 30,278.
 Another new attendance record of 30,292 came on 2 May 2016, when Derby County visited in the last home game of the 2015–16 season.
 A few weeks later this record was broken again when Brighton and Hove Albion played Sheffield Wednesday in the second leg of the play-offs.
 The record was broken once again on 24 September 2017 when 30,468 attended Brighton's 1–0 win over Newcastle United.
-The current record of 31,746 was set at a Premier League match against Chelsea on 29 October 2022.
+The current record of 31,872 against Luton Town was set on 12 August 2023.
 Falmer Stadium hosted European football for the first time on 21 September 2023 when Brighton played against AEK in the UEFA Europa League.

 On 25 March 2013, the stadium hosted England's under-21s international friendly against Austria's under-21s.

 In December 2018, it was announced that the stadium would be one of the venues for the UEFA Women's Euro 2022 tournament.

+From the 2021–22 season, the ground has also been used as an occasional home stadium for Brighton & Hove Albion W.F.C..

 The stadium uses hawks to scare away seagulls and pigeons.